 Region: Wipptal Valley

-8. Climbing at Reintalersee Lake
+8. Rock Climbing at the Reintalersee Lake

 Category: Climbing